About Dr. Jan Burkins

-Dr. Jan Burkins is the author or co-author of six books on literacy instruction and a collection of instructional materials for K-2 classrooms.
-Jan's books and curriculum materials include:
+Dr. Jan Burkins is the author or co-author of seven books on literacy instruction and a collection of instructional materials for classrooms.
+Jan's most current work is with Kari Yates and Katie Egan Cunningham, including the following resources:

 In 1989, Jan received her undergraduate degree in early childhood education from Birmingham - Southern College in Birmingham, Alabama, and in 1993, earned her master's from the University of Alabama.
 She earned her K-12 reading specialist certification and her doctorate from the University of Kansas in 1999.
 Her dissertation, which was a meta-analysis of the research on phonemic awareness, was the Dissertation of the Year for the University of Kansas School of Education and one of three finalists for the International Literacy Association's (ILA) Dissertation of the Year.